davegoblue/BasicStatChecks/README.md

 * Added 16-MAR-2016 - v003 now summarizes half of Module 5 (ANOVA) and more of Module 6 (non-parametric)
 * Added 17-MAR-2016 - v003 now summarizes half of Module 5 (ANOVA) and all of Module 6 (non-parametric)
 * Added 18-MAR-2016 - v003 now summarizes all of Modules 1-6
+* Added 27-MAR-2016 - v004 includes code to generate a vector to hit a precise, pre-specified mean, SD, and N